 Insurance Coverage (in-network and out-of-network)

-I am a contracted provider with Premera Blue Cross, LifeWise, Regence, First Choice Health, and the Group Health PPO Network.
-My counseling fees are also covered by many of the Blue Cross/Blue Shield PPO plans (**see note below regarding the Boeing insurance plan).
-Please make certain to contact your insurance company directly to verify coverage.
+I am a contracted provider with Premera Blue Cross, LifeWise, Regence, First Choice Health, and select plans from the Kaiser Foundation Health Plan of Washington PPO Network (Access, Options, and Omni).
+My counseling fees are also covered by many of the Blue Cross/Blue Shield PPO plans.
+As exceptions do occasionally occur, please make certain to contact your insurance company directly to verify coverage.
 A Pre-Visit Insurance Worksheet can be downloaded, if desired, to assist you in this process.

-My office will bill all of the above insurance companies as a courtesy to clients.
+My office will bill all of the above primary insurance companies as a courtesy to clients.
+Please note that we bill primary insurance plans only.
+Secondary claim submittal is the responsibility of the client and should be handled per the instruction of their individual insurance company.
+A superbill will be provided to the client for use in submitting secondary insurance claims upon request.
 Your co-pay or co-insurance, and any deductible fees owing, are due at each visit.
 Please note that cash or check is the preferred method of payment.

 As I am a Licensed Mental Health Counselor in Washington State, oftentimes other insurance companies will reimburse clients for my services as an out-of-network provider.
 This typically ranges somewhere between 50-80% of their determined reimbursable fees for counseling services.
 If this is the option you choose, I will provide a receipt for your session, which you may submit to your insurance company directly for possible reimbursement at their out-of-network rates.
 In these cases it is the client's responsibility to pay for the session in full at the time of service, and to contact their insurance company to assess the level and conditions of coverage, as individual plans vary.

 Out of Pocket Sessions (choosing not to use insurance)